tagtogorg/tagtog-doc/collaboration.md

 </div>

 <div class="two-third-col">
   <p class="numbered-item"><span class="number-3">3</span><strong>Import text</strong>.
-Any project member can import the documents to be annotate by the group.
+Any project member can import the documents to be annotated by the group.
 Any project member can see these documents.</p>
 </div>
 <div class="one-third-col">
 </div>

 <div class="two-third-col">
   <p class="numbered-item"><span class="number-4">4</span><strong>The group starts annotating</strong>.
 Users annotate their version of the annotations.
-When the annotations version of a document is complete, the user mark her/his version as completed by clicking the Confirm button.
+When the annotations' version of a document is complete, the user mark her/his version as completed by clicking the Confirm button.
 Each user will do the same when their version is completed.</p>
 </div>
 <div class="one-third-col">
 </div>